frankew/Meeting-Series/readme.md

 The plugin makes use of using standard WooCommerce and WordPress hooks, actions, and filters.
 It is opinionated, lightweight, and it should work with any theme.

+June 2021

+ - Adds fields in the editor to choose a "Meeting Series Mentor"; linking to another page on the site that describes the person.
+ - Refactor the term product->meeting in the code.

 <h2>Features</h2>

 Meeting Series for WooCommerce is opinionated.
 It assumes the site will be used only for selling registrations to meeting series.
 Though it is broad in scope, changes made by the plugin fall into four groups: